The Square Tallaght: Facilities

-The Square is not only a commercial but also a civic centre, the Office of the Revenue Commissioners have an office there as does the Department of Social Protection, the Health Service Executive (HSE) the Eastern Region and FÁS share a building on the car park of level one.
+The Square is not only a commercial but also a civic centre, the Office of the Revenue Commissioners had an office there as does the Department of Social Protection, the Health Service Executive (HSE) the Eastern Region and FÁS share a building on the car park of level one.
 In addition, both the headquarters of South Dublin County Council and the Tallaght branch of South Dublin Libraries are adjacent to the site.
-A Civic Theatre is located close to The Square Town centre, which hosts theatre, music, dance, opera and comedy.
-The Tallaght University Hospital is also located nearby.
+The Civic Theatre is located close to The Square Town centre, which hosts theatre, music, dance, opera and comedy.
+The Tallaght University Hospital is located 250m from the Square.

-It has 3 floors and a car park, due to a woman suing the centre, the lifts have been replaced.
+It has 3 floors, surface and multi-storey car parks, with the scenic lifts in the centre locally notorious for breakdowns and due to a woman suing the centre, the lifts have been replaced over 3 times.

 Public transport

-The centre is served by the Luas Red Line, the nearest stop for the shopping centre is the terminus at Tallaght.
+The centre is served by the Luas Red Line, and the nearest stop for the shopping centre is the terminus at Tallaght.

-The Square Shopping Centre is also served by 10 bus routes which are the 27, 49, 54a, 56a, 65, 75, 76, 76a, 77a and the 175.